Bargsteen/Bargsteen.github.io/posts/sporadic-contemplation.md

 Next up, I added a drum loop, found some choir vocals on [freesound.org](https://www.freesound.org), recorded a guitar solo, and then called it a day!

 And that's it.
-Let me know what you think of the tune.
+Let me know what you think of the track.

 Until next time,

-- Kasper
+— Kasper